kylebebak/notes/README.md

 `which notes >/dev/null && . "$( notes -i )"`

 #### Notes directory
 The first time you run **notes**, you will be prompted to choose your notes directory.
-If you ever want to change this directory, run `notes -d`.
+You need to use the **absolute path** to an existing directory.
+If you ever want to change it, run `notes -d <directory>`.

 #### Other systems